nazunalika/linux-guide-and-hints/source/el/freeipa.rst

    You cannot login as AD users on a Mac when going through FreeIPA.
 You can, in theory, point to the cn=compat tree and set the attribute mapping to rfc2307.
 In my tests, I have never been able to get this to work.
 This section, I am going to assume you are going to be logging in as a user in IPA.
 If you are in a mixed environment, add your Mac to your AD domain instead.

+.. warning:: Anonymous Bind

+   There may be cases where if you have disabled anonymous binds in IPA, this setup may not work, even if you do use a bind account.
+You will need to experiment with this if you plan on using a bind account and plan on or currently have IPA not allowing anonymous binds.

 Check your system's hostname.
 You want to make sure it has a hostname defined for it in the domain the mac sits in, even if it's dynamic via DHCP/DNS.

 .. code-block:: shell